-The College Financial Aid Coordinator prepares, publishes, and distributes information annually, before October 1, on campus crime statistics to all students, faculty and employees, and upon request, to any applicant for enrollment or employment.
+The Vice President for Operations, with the assistance of the College Financial Aid Coordinator prepares, publishes, and distributes information annually, before October 1, on campus crime statistics to all students, faculty and employees, and upon request, to any applicant for enrollment or employment.

 The College is committed to providing a safe and secure environment to all members of the College community.
-All criminal actions or emergencies are reported to the College President and Dean of Students.
+All criminal actions or emergencies are reported to the Dean of Students and the College President.
 These individuals shall refer the matter to the local law enforcement agencies, if warranted, and to the statistical coordinator of campus crime.